CLARIAH/shebanqx/USAGE.md

 **Q**: Why did not we install it before starting the container then?

-**A**: Well, some of the installation steps involve running code in the container: we run several functions of Web2Py, using the Python that runs in the ocntainer.
+**A**: Well, some of the installation steps involve running code in the container: we run several functions of Web2py, using the Python that runs in the container.
 These steps involve compiling Python code to bytecode, and if we did that from the outside, the risk is that the bytecode generated in this way is not compatible with the Python that runs inside the container.